National Association of School Psychologists: Organization and services

 NASP provides a year-round membership and access to evidence-based resources, periodicals exploring the most current issues, and networking opportunities.
 There are different rates and categories offered to become a member such as regular member, student member, retired member, international member, and so forth.
 The memberships run from July 1-June 30.
 NASP offers a Find-A-Mentor Program where an individual can choose to become a mentor or find a mentor.
 This program provides support at all levels of professional growth and development.
 NASP also offers awards, grants, and scholarships.

 NASP Practice Model represents NASP's official policy regarding the delivery of school psychological services.
 The NASP Practice Model is one of the four major of parts of Professional Standards NASP 2010 and creates flexibility for agencies and professionals to develop policies and procedures that meet local needs, while also providing sufficient specificity to ensure appropriate, comprehensive service provision.
 The NASP Practice Model consists of two parts: Professional Practices and Organizational Principles.

 While the American Psychological Association (APA) serves similar purposes through Division 16, one way that NASP differs fundamentally from the APA is in that it officially recognizes the specialist degree as the entry-level degree for the field, as opposed to the doctoral degree.
 The two organizations, however, are more complementary than competing.
-Many view NASP as the governing body for sub-doctoral school psychologists and the APA as the governing body for doctoral-level school psychologists, although there are many doctoral-level school psychologists who belong to NASP.
+Many view NASP as the governing body for sub-doctoral school psychologists and the APA as the governing body for doctoral-level school psychologists, although many doctoral-level school psychologists are also members of the NASP.
 Further, NASP approval of graduate programs does not compete with APA accreditation; the APA does not accredit non-doctoral programs, and NASP will more quickly approve programs that have already been APA-accredited.